 AWS Introductory membership fees are outlined below, but we would of course welcome more substantial support to help accelerate the growth of AWS.

 The list of AWS Introductory Members is growing steadily.
-Our current list of members by sector is listed below.
+Our current lists of members by sector are listed below.